tmyymmt/Retractive-Scroll-Views-for-Android/README.md

 You can also sync scrolling in views.

 RetractiveHorizontalScrollView extends android.widget.HorizontalScrollView.
-In the future, I might add RetractiveVerticalScrollView extends android.widget.ScrollView, if you want to get it.
+In the future, I might add RetractiveVerticalScrollView extends android.widget.ScrollView, if you want it.

 Sample movies
 --------